-Heathrow Impact Study: Study Area Discussion Note January 2018 a) Introduction
+Joint Evidence Base and Infrastructure Study: Study Area Discussion Note February 2018 a) Introduction

 - 1.1 The Heathrow Strategic Planning Group (HSPG) is made up of the Boroughs around Heathrow Airport.
-They are working with Heathrow Airport Limited (HAL) to consider the economic impacts of the plans for airport expansion on the local economy and the implications of that for planning for business space and homes. - 1.2 The first stage of this is to define a Study Area for the assessment.
-This discussion note sets out an approach to defining that study area for discussion with the HSPG group.
+They are working with Heathrow Airport Limited (HAL) to consider the economic impacts of the plans for airport expansion on the local economy and the implications of that for planning for business space and homes. - 1.2 The first stage of this is to define the Study Area.
+This discussion note, produced by Quod and Arup, sets out an approach to defining that study area for discussion with the HSPG group.